-Our morning and evening talks are free to members.
-We welcome non-members for £1 each, but joining the Society costs as little as £5 per person per year.
-Members also receive four colour newsletters per year.
-We organise an extensive range of guided walks which are accessible using public transport.
-Again, these are free to members, but we welcome non-members who wish to come and try before deciding to join.
-And by joining the Society you help support our valuable work within the borough.
+Joining the Society costs as little as £5 per person per year.
+Members receive four colour newsletters per year and you can keep in-touch with our work through our monthly news e-mails.
+In normal times we organise an extensive range of guided walks which are usually accessible using public transport.
+These are free to members, but we welcome non-members who wish to come and try before deciding to join.
+We have an extensive range of publications for sale which can be ordered through our online store.
+By joining the Society you will help support our valuable work within the Borough.

 Consultation on the Draft Local Plan ends Monday 13th September

 Enfield’s Big Green Climate Festival is almost on us.
 It starts on September 18th and runs to Sept 26th.
 Some events take place just before and after (note the Climate Emergency Art Slam on the 28th in The Southgate Club), as well with an informal launch on September 11th.
 Join EnCaf in what must be one of the biggest festivals of its kind in Enfield.
 And one that makes us all aware that the climate emergency is here and now.
 Our politicians, our decision makers and indeed every one of us, have to act now to make a difference.
 If not now, when?
 If not us, who?